Smartphone Battery Life Optimization Guide (Android & iOS)

 The screen is the primary energy consumer on any smartphone.

-Brightness: Enable Auto-Brightness or manually keep the slider at the lowest comfortable level.
+For brightness levels, enable Auto-Brightness or manually keep the slider at the lowest comfortable level.

 Battery optimization is a balance between functionality and longevity.
 You do not need to cripple your phone to save power; you simply need to restrict the applications that take more energy than they are worth.
 By using “Restricted” modes on Android and managing “Background App Refresh” on iOS, you reclaim control over your device’s lifespan.